luslab/luslab.github.io/_docs/reproducibility/containerised_notebook.md

 }
 ```

-2) If you are going to use the container with RStudio for the first time, pull a Docker image with Jupyter installed:
+2) If you are going to use the container with Jupyter notebook for the first time, pull a Docker image with notebook installed:

 `singularity pull docker://<IMAGE>`